 One of the newest educational tools available to medical students is the Anatomage table, which is basically a giant tablet with virtual patients inside.
 Using this tool, students can explore and manipulate different layers of anatomy with the swipe of a finger.
 What’s more, the table can use real scans from actual cases that medical students encounter.

-The Virginia Tech Carilion Research Institute, which shares 2 Riverside Circle with the Virginia Tech Carilion School of Medicine, has many state-of-the-art wet laboratories.
-From inventing new technologies that can image microscopic biological structures in their native liquid environments to exploring the system that propagates electrical signals through the heart, Virginia Tech Carilion Research Institute scientists conduct a range of research programs.
+The Fralin Biomedical Research Institute at VTC, which shares 2 Riverside Circle with the Virginia Tech Carilion School of Medicine, has many state-of-the-art wet laboratories.
+From inventing new technologies that can image microscopic biological structures in their native liquid environments to exploring the system that propagates electrical signals through the heart, Fralin Biomedical Research Institute scientists conduct a range of research programs.
 And because medical students are required to conduct research as part of their studies, there are many opportunities for collaboration.

-The Virginia Intercollegiate Anatomy Lab (VIAL), located on the eighth floor of Carilion Roanoke Community Hospital (CRCH) in downtown Roanoke, is a public-private partnership between the Virginia Tech Carilion School of Medicine, the Jefferson College of Health Sciences, and Radford University.
+The Virginia Intercollegiate Anatomy Lab (VIAL), located on the eighth floor of Carilion Roanoke Community Hospital (CRCH) in downtown Roanoke, is a public-private partnership between the Virginia Tech Carilion School of Medicine, and Radford University Carilion.

 VIAL offers approximately 8,000 square feet of laboratory, classroom, and storage space.
 Included in that space is a 2,816-square-foot laboratory that accommodates 15 separate stations, which can be used to teach large anatomy laboratory sections of up to 60 students (four students per cadaver) or multiple small sections.
 The space includes a cadaveric dissection laboratory, a state-of-the-art classroom/briefing room, and a cool-temperature storage facility.

-The Virginia Tech Carilion Research Institute is home to two powerful, research-dedicated functional magnetic resonance imaging scanners on site in Roanoke, with an additional one housed on the Blacksburg campus.
+The Fralin Biomedical Research Institute at VTC is home to two powerful, research-dedicated functional magnetic resonance imaging scanners on site in Roanoke, with an additional one housed on the Blacksburg campus.